Religious views of Isaac Newton: Other beliefs

 Henry More's belief in the universe and rejection of Cartesian dualism may have influenced Newton's religious ideas.
 Later works—The Chronology of Ancient Kingdoms Amended (1728) and Observations Upon the Prophecies of Daniel and the Apocalypse of St. John (1733)—were published after his death.

 Newton and Boyle's mechanical philosophy was promoted by rationalist pamphleteers as a viable alternative to the pantheists and enthusiasts, and was accepted hesitantly by orthodox clergy as well as dissident preachers like the latitudinarians.
 The clarity and simplicity of science was seen as a way in which to combat the emotional and mystical superlatives of superstitious enthusiasm, as well as the threat of atheism.

 The attacks made against pre-Enlightenment magical thinking, and the mystical elements of Christianity, were given their foundation with Boyle's mechanical conception of the universe.
 Newton gave Boyle's ideas their completion through mathematical proofs, and more importantly was very successful in popularizing them.
 Newton refashioned the world governed by an interventionist God into a world crafted by a God that designs along rational and universal principles.
 These principles were available for all people to discover, allowed man to pursue his own aims fruitfully in this life, not the next, and to perfect himself with his own rational powers.

+Newton believed in the Islamic Prophet Muhammad.
+This is mentioned in (J. Edleston, Correspondence of Sir Isaac Newton and Professor Cotes, London: John W. Parker, 1850) where a swedish professor by the name Björnstahl visited a certain Mr. Fontein, an Anabaptist preacher, in Amsterdam in December of 1774, who related to him that he had visited England in 1738 and had heard several anecdotes about Newton from professors or fellows at Cambridge.
+Among other things he was told (translated to english):" ... that Newton had believed that Muhammad had been sent by God to lead the Arabs back from darkness towards belief in one god etc. [...] the fables and miracles occurring in the Quran and Muhammad's life this enlightened man had not believed.".
+Though there is no evidence that Isaac Newton ever had the chance of being able to properly study the Islamic scriptures.